FiloSottile/mkcert/README.md

 ### Installing the CA on other systems

-Installing in the trust store does not require the CA key, so you can export only the CA certificate and use mkcert to install it in other machines.
+Installing in the trust store does not require the CA key, so you can export the CA certificate and use mkcert to install it in other machines.

 * Look for the `rootCA.pem` file in `mkcert -CAROOT`
 * copy it to a different machine